Following are a number of back-translations as well as a sample translation for translators of Psalm 36:9:

 - Chichewa Contempary Chichewa translation, 2002/2016:

-and your laws are good.”
+and they will dwell in it forever.”
 (Source: Mawu a Mulungu mu Chichewa Chalero Back Translation)

 - Newari: